superagent-ai/superagent/libs/.docker/README.md

 3. Set the NETWORK_MODE mode suitable for your setup:

-   You can create a custom network to use with `docker network create superagent_default` this will allow all the services to communicate with each other even if you start them seperately.
-If you run `a supabase data base for the frontend set the network as supabase_network_ui``.
+   You can create a custom network to use with `docker network create superagent_default` this will allow all the services to communicate with each other even if you start them separately.
+If you run `a supabase database for the frontend set the network as supabase_network_ui``.

    ``` bash
    # Create and use a docker network.